BookStackApp/website/content/docs/admin/multi-instance.md

 To start off you will need to create a database for each BookStack instance.
 You could share a database between instances using table prefixes but using separate databases allows you to handle them separately when it comes to other operations such as backing up.

 For the purposes of continuity in below examples this documentation will detail setting up two instances at the domains `admin-docs.example.com` and `user-docs.example.com`.
-Before proceeding, Ensure you have your domains set up for all instances you want to create.
+Before proceeding, ensure you have your domains set up for all instances you want to create.

 Once you have created your databases find somewhere to install BookStack to.
 Create a folder for each installation.
 Here are the locations I will use:
 ```